snototter/imseqvis/README.md

 viewer.setSequence(new_sequence)
 ```

-More detailed usage examples are provided within `examples/`:
+More detailed usage examples are provided within `examples/`.
+These also
+demonstrate how to use the available signals to be notified of the user's
+interactions with the viewer:
 * `examples/demo_standalone.py` demonstrates the basic usage with a dummy
   sequence.
 * `examples/demo_folder.py` will playback all images within a local folder.